ruuda/rcl/docs/type_dict.md

     Dict.len: (self: Dict[K, V]) -> Int

-Return the size of the dict.
+Return the number of keys in the dict.
 For example:

 ```rcl
 // Evaluates to 3.